VoXaN24/android_device_asus_zenfone3/README.md

-Device Tree for ZenFone 3 (ZE520KL)
+Device Tree for ZenFone 3 (ZE520KL - Arrow 10)
 ===========================================

 The ZenFone 3 (codenamed _"ZE520KL"_) is a mid-range smartphone from ASUS.